Resources

 • Warm compress: Applying a warm compress on the forehead eases signs such as headache and congestion.

-A fever that continues for more than 3 days should not be taken lightly.
+A fever lasting more than three days should not be taken lightly.
 Individuals should seek medical attention if their temperature is higher than 104°F (in adults), 102°F (in children), and 100°F (in infants).
 It is crucial to note that individuals should never self-medicate for such infections.

-Viral Fever spreads quickly from one person to another.
-So, it becomes imperative to take measures that can help reduce your risk of getting sick.
-Here are some of the ways you can count on to prevent Viral Fever.
+Viral fever spreads quickly from one person to another.
+So, taking measures to help reduce your risk of getting sick becomes imperative.
+Here are some of the healthy practices you can adopt to prevent viral fever.

 1. Frequent hand washing

-Wash your hands often with soap or liquid handwash, especially before you eat.
-If you are outside of the home and there is no access to soap and water, use a sanitiser.
+Wash your hands often with soap or liquid handwash, especially before eating.
+If you are outside the home and there is no access to soap and water, use a sanitiser.

 2. Avoid close contact with infected people

-Refrain from coming in contact with the sick.
+Refrain from coming in contact with a person infected with the fever virus.
 If you cannot avoid direct contact, try maintaining a distance from the individual.
-Caregivers can use masks or gloves when taking care of a sick person.
-Kids and older people should stay away from getting in touch with the infected, as they are vulnerable to contracting infection due to low immunity.
+Carers can use masks or gloves when taking care of a sick person.
+Kids and older people should avoid contact with the infected people, as their immunity is already low.

 3. Disinfect contaminated surface

-When you have a sick person at home, then the chances of getting infected become higher.
+When you have a person infected with viral fever at home, the chances of you getting infected also increase.
 This is because the sick person would touch door knobs, utensils, and other necessary items.
-You can disinfect the surfaces that you think may be contaminated with the virus.
+You can disinfect the surfaces you think may be contaminated with the virus.

 4. Prevent mosquito bites

-Mosquitoes may carry viruses that can cause dengue, chikungunya, etc. So use mosquito nets and mosquito repellents, and wear long-sleeved clothes to prevent mosquito bites.
+Mosquitoes may carry viruses that can cause dengue, chikungunya, etc. So, use mosquito nets and repellents and wear long-sleeved clothes to prevent mosquito bites.

 Frequently Asked Questions (FAQs)